jiayingg/Unsupervised-Fraud-Analytics-Project-Credit-Card-Transactions/README.md

     card_scale_amount_N=(90/N)∙( Total transaction amount in the past N days on this card)/( Total transaction amount in the past 90 days on this card), For N = 1, 2, 3, 7 merch_scale_trans_N=(90/N)∙(Number of transactions in the past N days from merchant)/(Number of transactions in the past 90 days from merchant), For N = 1, 2, 3, 7 merch_scale_amount_N=(90/N)∙( Total trans amount in the past N days from merchant)/( Total trans amount in the past 90 days from merchant), For N = 1, 2, 3, 7

+### Model Algorithm

+After creating the 16 variables as mentioned above, we experimented with two types of scoring algorithms:

+1. Conduct Principle Component Analysis and choose top components that together contribute roughly 70% to 80% of the variation.
+Then perform z-scaling on the top components.
+To calculate the fraud score, we tried different approaches:
+ a) Score = sum of z-scores
+ b) Score = average of z-scores

+2. Perform z-scaling on those 16 variables.
+Consequently, we have 16 groups of z-scores.
+We explored three ways of calculating fraud score:
+ a) Score = sum of all z-scores
+ b) Score = average of all z-scores
+ c) Score = weighted average of the top 4 z-scores (one for each N).
+For example, find the highest z-score among the groups of 4 variables for number of transactions in n days (N = 1, 2, 3, 7).
+Do the same for other three groups.